Percy229/Supplementary/README.md

     ```

 3. **Expected output**:
-   The converted ATCG sequence will be saved in `output/converted_atcg.csv`.
+   Comparison results of the converted ATCG sequence with sequences in randomly generated DNA pool will be saved in `output/converted_atcg.csv`.

 4. **Expected run time**:
    On a standard desktop computer, processing a 1MB GIF takes approximately 5-10 seconds.